okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 * **Support contacts**: Include one or more public contact points for users who need assistance with your integration.
 You can also add a link to an FAQ or a troubleshooting guide.
 Use the drop-down menu to specify if you are adding an email, a URL, or a phone number and click **Add Another** to add additional contacts.
 Okta shares this information with customers in the OIN catalog description for your app integration.

-* **Escalation support contact** &mdash; this should be an email distribution list for Okta to use when contacting your company about your integration.
+* **Escalation support contact**: This should be an email distribution list for Okta to use when contacting your company about your integration.
 It can be a phone number, but ideally when there is an issue with your integration, Okta wants to reach as many people as possible without creating any bottlenecks.
-Make sure that the contact provided here is not a generic contact such as `support@example.com` or a 1-800 number.
-The escalation contact should be a contact list that Okta can reach out to in any emergencies.
-This contact information is not shared with customers.
+Make sure that the contact provided here isn't a generic contact such as `support@example.com` or a 1-800 number.
+The escalation contact should be a contact list that Okta can reach out to in an emergency.
+This contact information isn't shared with customers.

 ### Test account